Bold Hearts. Brilliant Minds.

 54 Facts: Academics

-UCR students keep us on our toes, and we love that about them!
-As they continue to break boundaries, we keep grinding to pave the way for their limitless drive for greatness — and we’ll do the same for you.
+As UC Riverside students continue to break boundaries, we'll keep grinding to pave the way for their limitless drive for greatness — and we’ll do the same for you.

 Get to know our world-class faculty, including two Nobel Laureates, a Pulitzer Prize winner, countless social activists, and world influencers.
 Explore undergraduate research opportunities and learn how we’ll set you up for a lifetime of curiosity.